skobnx/ShadowverseEvolveCockatrice/README.md

 <h3>How often does the plugin update?</h3>

 We will have the cards updated as quick as we can.
-Keep in mind that we are inputting the cards in the xml file manually as there is no API for Shadowverse Evolve card database.
+Keep in mind that we are inputting the cards in the xml file manually as there is no API for *Shadowverse Evolve* card database.
 We will continuously maintain and update this plugin, completely free of charge and for the benefit of the community.
 If/when an update isn't coming as quickly as you want it, please be patient, life happens sometimes.

 <h3>I found an error in a card's text/name/etc in the database, how do I let you know about it?</h3>

 Drop an ping to @skonx or @starfruit_ in the [Shadowverse Evolve server](https://discord.gg/shadowverse-evolve-tcg-community-928746294384677004) and give a clear explanation of the error.
-We may not respond immediately, but we do read every ping and all errors we get notified of and acknowledge on out end will be fixed upon the next set update.
+We may not respond immediately, but we do read every ping and all errors we get notified of.
+We acknowledge on our end that it will be fixed upon the next set of updates.